www.thementawai.com

 From Stone to Steel — Transforming Work and Craft

 For most of their history, the Mentawai shaped their world with stone.
 Early communities used axes, adzes, and blades crafted from stone — tools suited to felling small trees, carving canoes, and opening the tough pith of sago palms.
-These implements tie the Mentawai to a deep Austronesian and Neolithic heritage, and archaeological finds on Siberut closely resemble tools used in Polynesia and Melanesia.
+These tools tie the Mentawai to a deep Austronesian and Neolithic heritage, and archaeological finds on Siberut closely resemble stone tools used in Polynesia and Melanesia.

 Metal tools arrived only through outside contact.
 Traders, sailors, and later colonial forces introduced iron and steel objects that gradually replaced stone.
-Axes, machetes, and adzes transformed daily work: clearing forest paths, building uma longhouses, shaping paddles, and carving canoes all became far less laborious.
+Axes, machetes, and metal adzes transformed daily work: clearing forest paths, building uma longhouses, shaping paddles, and carving canoes all became far less laborious.

 The shift unfolded slowly and unevenly across the islands, but by the twentieth century, metal had become central to most craft and subsistence tasks.